 In my professional career, I have taught European and American history at Notre Dame University, Ohio State University, Skidmore College, Wittenberg University, and finally for 22 years at Western Illinois University.
 Outside the classroom, I often taught adult learners.
 Among my more popular courses is “Crime and Police: a Modern History.”

 My first novel, Mute Witness (2001), began a series set in France and England on the eve of the Revolution.
 Publishers Weekly gave it a starred review and called it the best debut historical mystery of the year.
 Its chief protagonist is Anne Cartier, former vaudeville actress and tutor to deaf children.
 She teams up with Colonel Paul de Saint-Martin of the Royal Highway Patrol to investigate a wide variety of crime, high and low.
-The sequel, Black Gold (2002), features a black slave and bare-knuckle black boxer.
+The sequel, Black Gold (2002), features a black save and bare-knuckle black boxer.
 It was followed by Noble Blood (2004), set in the royal palace at Versailles.
 It also received a starred review from Publishers Weekly.
 Then came Lethal Beauty (2005) and Fatal Carnival (2006).
 Cruel Choices appeared in 2007 with a starred review in Kirkus, followed by Assassins’ Rage (2008), Deadly Quarrel (2009), and False Patriots (2010).